BDC Hamburger Icon

 Qualifying dependents are clearly defined in DCFSA regulations.
 To qualify, an employee’s dependent must meet the following criteria:

-• They must live with the employee in question for at least half the year.
+• They must live with the employee for more than half of the year.

-• They must spend at least eight hours a day in the employee’s residence while they live with the employee.
+• They must require care for at least eight hours a day while residing with the employee.

-• They cannot file a joint tax return with their spouse unless the employee is their spouse and otherwise qualifies.
+• They cannot file a joint tax return with a spouse unless the dependent is the employee’s spouse and otherwise qualifies.

 What are the terms and conditions of employee contributions?